DigitalPublishingToolkit/ACIN-FashionRetail/md/05-FashionRetailscape.md

 that is difficult to avoid because technological innovations are ongoing.
-As a deer staring into the headlights of an approaching car, many retailers go numb, and it is, therefore, not surprising that: “Many retailers are restrained about introducing new technologies” (PWC, 2014).
+As a deer staring into the headlights of an approaching car, many retailers go numb, and it is, therefore, not surprising that: “Many retailers are restrained about introducing new technologies” (PwC, 2014).
 A conclusion reflected in our observations of innovative behaviour of fashion retail stores in Amsterdam and the interviews with Amsterdam retailers.
 The interviewed retailers were often struggling